deevodavis71/mergetest/README.md

 Line 1
 Line 2 - NEW
-Line 3
 Line 4
 Line 5
-Line 6
-Line 7
+Line 6Line 7

+NEW
+NEW
+NEW